MediaComem/comem-devmobil/subjects/rxjs/README.md

 ```
 > Here, the result of the `ls` command is used as the input for the `grep` command

-Coincidentally, every `Observable` has a method named `pipe(...)`, that can be used to apply a sequence of operations on this `Observable` and/or its emitted values.
+Conveniently, every `Observable` has a method named `pipe(...)`, that can be used to apply a **sequence of operations** on its emitted values.

-An operation is nothing more than a function, called `Operator`, that takes an `Observable` as input, does something based on it, and outputs the results in a _new_ `Observable`.
+An operation is nothing more than a function, called `Operator`, that takes an `Observable` as input, does something with its emitted values, and outputs the results in a _new_ `Observable`.

 > This output `Observable` will be used as input for the next `Operator` in the sequence, or be subscribed to if it's the last one.